nwoodthorpe/GRTUnofficialLiveAPI/README.md

 Replace `xxxx` with a GRT stop ID.
 Find the stop ID either:

 1. On the bus stop sign
-2. On the transit schedule located [here](http://www.grt.ca/en/routesSchedules/busschedule.asp).
+2. On the transit schedules located [here](http://www.grt.ca/en/routesSchedules/busschedule.asp).

 ##Response
 Server response is in JSON format.